 I told my son to close his eyes and hold his hand out.
 Usually, when I do this, it’s something special, so he knew it was a big deal.
 So he held his hand out with anticipation, grasped the phone, and, of course, burst at the seams.
 I mean, what 10yo DOESN’T want a phone?

-We talked about how this phone is mostly for calling and texting, explaining its different features.
+We talked about how his phone is mostly for calling and texting, explaining its different features.
 He understands that he can ONLY text and call people I have approved through my phone – there are no unapproved contacts allowed to contact or receive calls from his phone.

 Which is a hilarious side-note.
 I accidentally put the wrong number in for one of his friends who lives across the country.
 So he ended up texting some stranger.
 Thankfully it wasn’t a creep or anything.
 But after that, I was able to change the phone number, and this person no longer can have contact with my son.
-If it were a regular ole phone, this guy could text back and have a conversation with my son without me ever knowing it!

 As he gets older, he will be given more freedom.
 But while he’s in our home, there will always be accountability and monitoring, and he knows that.
 By teaching this mindset young, he will hopefully be more accepting of it when he’s older.
 That’s the hope, at least.

 My son has done a great job of understanding and adhering to the boundaries we’ve set so far, with a few “but why can’t I bring my phone!?” situations.
-But other than that, the Pinwheel phone setup makes it so easy for us not to be the bad guys.
+But other than that, the Pinwheel setup makes it so easy for us not to be the bad guys.
 If it’s not in his schedule to text anyone or look at his apps, he can’t access it.
 The phone literally does all the work for us!

-As a mom, I would totally recommend this for your child’s safety, as well as nurturing a healthy relationship with mobile technology from a young age.
+As a mom, I would totally recommend this for your child’s safety, as well as for nurturing a healthy relationship with mobile technology from a young age.